ericrini/node-streamlogger/README.md

 log.fatal('Holy FUBAR!');
 ```

-Multiple loggers can be setup, and each will be treated independently.
-The log output of each logger can be configured independently.
+Multiple loggers can exist at the same time.
+The output of each logger can be configured independently.
 For example, stable components can be set to warn\error, while newer components can be set to debug levels.
 ```
 var syslog = StreamLogger.LogFactory.create('system');
+syslog.setLogLevel('warn');
-var log1 = StreamLogger.LogFactory.create('application.component.1');
+var log1 = StreamLogger.LogFactory.create('stable.component');
+log1.setLogLevel('info');
-var log2 = StreamLogger.LogFactory.create('application.component.2');
+var log2 = StreamLogger.LogFactory.create('unstable.component');
+log1.setLogLevel('debug');
 ```

 Logs can be output to any node.js stream.
 For convenience a console transport implementation is included.